An official website of the United States government

 Persons without a DoD ID card are not allowed entry to NBK unless they have met entry requirements in accordance with DoD and Navy regulations.
 NBK Entry Control Points (gates) are manned by Naval Security Forces military and civilian personnel.

-The requirement for base access for all non-affiliated, unescorted workers/guests is to complete and submit SECNAV Form 5512/1: Base Access Pass Registration (found under "ACCESS CONTROL FORMS") through the visitor's sponsor or available at any Visitor Control Center (VCC).
-This policy is effective for all events, including one-time events, such as weddings, retirement ceremonies, public affairs functions, changes of command, special events, job applicants, and for vendors/service providers not enrolled in DBIDS, Transportation Worker Identification Credential (TWIC) holders without a Merchant Mariner Credential (MMC), and civilian retiree cardholders prior to Personnel Support Detachment (PSD) reissuance of expired credentials.
+The requirement for base access for all non-affiliated, unescorted workers/guests is to complete and submit SECNAV Form 5512/1: Base Access Pass Registration through the visitor's sponsor or available at any Visitor Control Center (VCC).
+This policy is effective for all job applicants, and for vendors/service providers not enrolled in DBIDS, Transportation Worker Identification Credential (TWIC) holders without a Merchant Mariner Credential (MMC), and civilian retiree cardholders prior to Personnel Support Detachment (PSD) reissuance of expired credentials.

 SPONSORSHIP

-Sponsorship allows authorized ID cardholders to take responsibility for verifying and authorizing up to five applicants and two vehicles (including the sponsor’s) access onto NBK.
+Sponsorship allows authorized ID cardholders to take responsibility for verifying and authorizing up to six applicants and two vehicles (including the sponsor’s) access onto NBK.

 Authorized ID cardholders include: